External Ids for CPNE1 Gene

-CPNE1 (Copine I) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+CPNE1 (Copine 1) is a Protein Coding gene.
+Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipid binding.
-An important paralog of this gene is CPNE7.
+An important paralog of this gene is CPNE6.

 UniProtKB/Swiss-Prot for CPNE1 Gene

 Calcium-dependent phospholipid-binding protein that plays a role in calcium-mediated intracellular processes (PubMed:14674885).
 Involved in the TNF-alpha receptor signaling pathway in a calcium-dependent manner (PubMed:14674885).
 Exhibits calcium-dependent phospholipid binding properties (PubMed:9430674, PubMed:19539605).
 Plays a role in neuronal progenitor cell differentiation; induces neurite outgrowth via a AKT-dependent signaling cascade and calcium-independent manner (PubMed:23263657, PubMed:25450385).
 May recruit target proteins to the cell membrane in a calcium-dependent manner (PubMed:12522145).
 May function in membrane trafficking (PubMed:9430674).
 Involved in TNF-alpha-induced NF-kappa-B transcriptional repression by inducing endoprotease processing of the transcription factor NF-kappa-B p65/RELA subunit (PubMed:18212740).
 Also induces endoprotease processing of NF-kappa-B p50/NFKB1, p52/NFKB2, RELB and REL (PubMed:18212740).